moxley/video-editor/README.md

 ## Edit Points Format

-An edit point is an object that includes the fields "command", "time", and "arguments".
+In this application, an edit point is a JSON object that includes the fields `command`, `time`, and `arguments`.
-The edit points format for a video consists of a list of edit points.

-The "command" and "arguments" pattern is well-established.
-It is seen in programming languages and operating shell commands.
-The "times" field is appropriate for time-based media.
+The "command and arguments" pattern is well-established.
+It is used in programming languages and operating shell commands.
+The edit point's `times` field is appropriate for time-based media.

-The edit points list will be wrapped inside a key-value data structure (e.g., a JSON object), so that metadata can be added to the format outsides of the edit points.
+For sending the edits points to the backend, I would wrap them inside an object, so that metadata can be added.

-JSON will be chosen for the data encoding.
+JSON is the chosen format data encoding.
 It is widely supported by popular databases, frontend APIs and backend APIs.
 YAML and TOML have better features for hand-coding, but hand-coding isn't something that is needed in this architecture.
 JSON can be hand-coded too.
 BSON is used to solve data exchange